Welcome to the No To Violence, Male Family Violence Prevention Association website.

 As the gap between demand and capacity continues to widen, waiting lists are becoming a fact of life in Men’s Behaviour Change Program service delivery in Victoria.

-- Making men who perpetrate family violence visible in child protection work
+- Engaging men in child protection

 - Towards Safe Families: A Practice Guide for Men’s Domestic Violence Behaviour Change Programs